flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 The extracted features $`Z^{i}_{t}`$ are then used together with the binary labels $`y^{i}_{t + 1}`$ for training the linear classifier.

-Note that the $`(X^{i}_{t}, y^{i}_{t + 1})`$ training pairs of different patients are pooled together (i.e. stacked or concatenated) before being fed to the model, i.e. the training algorithm fits one model for the entire cohort of patients, as opposed to fitting a distinct model for each patient.
+Note that the $`(X^{i}_{t}, y^{i}_{t + 1})`$ training pairs of different patients are pooled together (i.e. stacked or concatenated) before being fed to the model, i.e. the training algorithm fits a unique model for the entire cohort of patients, as opposed to fitting a distinct model for each patient.

 In addition to learning the model parameters, the training algorithms also finds the optimal decision threshold $`c`$ on the linear classifier's predicted probabilities, which is obtained by minimizing the difference between sensitivity and specificity.